Sofia de Veyra

 Sofia Tiaozon Reyes de Veyra (30 September 1876 – 1 January 1953) was an organizer of the first Filipino nursing schools and President of the National Federation of Women's Clubs which led the suffrage movement for women of the Philippines.
-She was a Filipina suffragette, social welfare worker, private secretary in the office of the President of the Philippines, teacher, school founder and member of several government boards.
+She was a Filipina suffragette, social welfare worker, private secretary in the office of the President of the Philippines, teacher, school founder, and member of several government boards.

 Early life

-Sofia Tiaozon Reyes was born in Arévalo, Iloilo City, the daughter of Santiago Reyes and Eulalia Tiaozon.
+Sofia Tiaozon Reyes was born in Arévalo, Iloilo (now a district of Iloilo City), the daughter of Santiago Reyes and Eulalia Tiaozon.

 Education

 In the 1890s, she studied in a private school in Iloilo, run by the family of Chief Justice Ramón Avanceña.
 She worked as an assistant at the school to pay for her tuition, board and lodging.
 She studied in the last decade of the Spanish rule in the Philippines, resulting in her studies being in Castilian, which she notably excelled in.
-Following the Philippine-American War, she got an American teacher to instruct her in grammar and arithmetic, among other subjects.
+Following the Philippine–American War, she got an American teacher to instruct her in grammar and arithmetic, among other subjects.

 After becoming Assistant Dean of Women at Philippine Normal University, de Veyra pursued further studies in Manila.

 Early career

 De Veyra's studies led her to be one of the first Filipino teachers in Saravia (now Enrique B. Magalona), in Negros Occidental province.
 There she taught English.
 Later, with the establishment of the first Girls' Dormitory in Bacolod, Negros Occidental, she was made Matron.

 In 1906, the Philippine Normal University de Veyra became Assistant Dean of Women at the University, and moved to Manila.
-That year, De Veyra helped organize the University's Normal Hall Dormitory, which trained the first Filipino nursing students and recruited young filipino women from across the country.
+That year, de Veyra helped organize the University's Normal Hall Dormitory, which trained the first Filipino nursing students and recruited young Filipinas from across the country.
 In 1907,She co-founded a nurses' training school at Iloilo City with an American woman, Mary E. Coleman.

 She also co-wrote a cookbook that was published in both English and Spanish, Everyday Cookery for the Home (1930, 1934).